donobu-inc/env-struct/README.md

 - `source`: the raw key/value record (defaults to `process.env`)
 - `meta`: frozen metadata per key (`name`, `val`, `raw`)
 - `data`: lazy getters for parsed values
+- `camel`: camelCase getters mirroring `data`
 - `keys`: literal map of declared keys

 > `fromValues` is designed for lightweight adapters: it preserves the provided strings and simply marks them optional.
 Reach for `fromSchema`/`fromZodObject` if you need typed parsing or cross-field validation.

+> Camel collisions: when multiple schema keys normalize to the same camelCase name, the first declaration wins and subsequent aliases fall back to the original key on `data`/`meta`.

 ## License